This software requires too many tests!

 Create Equivalence Classes

 Once you have the list of inputs, you need to know the ranges you will test.
 This process is known as equivalence partitioning or creating equivalence classes.
-The simple form of the idea is to divide the range of possible values for each input into ranges that have equivalent behavior.
+The idea is, for each input, to divide the range of possible values into ranges that have the same behavior.

 For our example font dialog, we would have something like this: